The Quote Garden ™

 We can never be sure that the opinion we are endeavouring to stifle is a false opinion; and if we were sure, stifling it would be an evil still. ~John Stuart Mill, "Of the Liberty of Thought and Discussion," On Liberty, 1859

-The fact is that censorship always defeats its own purpose, for it creates, in the end, the kind of society that is incapable of exercising real discretion, incapable, that is, of doing an honest or intelligent job, and thus guarantees a steady intellectual decline...~Henry Steele Commager, "Free Enterprise in Ideas," Freedom, Loyalty, Dissent, 1954 [This essay was originally published in The Saturday Review, but I'm not sure if it was 1947 or 1952. —tg]
+The fact is that censorship always defeats its own purpose, for it creates, in the end, the kind of society that is incapable of exercising real discretion, incapable, that is, of doing an honest or intelligent job, and thus guarantees a steady intellectual decline...~Henry Steele Commager, "Free Enterprise in Ideas," Freedom, Loyalty, Dissent, 1954 [This essay was originally published in The Saturday Review in the late 1940s or early 1950s. —tg]

 In a free society a citizen has the power to choose, and bears responsibility for the choices he makes.
 Censorship laws deprive us of choice and responsibility.
 They diminish us, and they diminish our society. ~Howard Moody, "Toward a New Definition of Obscenity," 1965